The Electric Company: Short Circus

 Another regular part of the show was the Short Circus (a pun on short circuit), a five-member singing band whose songs also facilitated reading comprehension.
 June Angela was the only Short Circus member to remain with the show during its entire six-year run.
 Others lasted anywhere from one to four years.
 Irene Cara appeared during the first season (1971–1972) and would go on to become a pop-music star.
 Cara was replaced in the second season (1972–1973) by Denise Nickerson, who previously appeared on the ABC daytime series Dark Shadows and was best known for her appearance as Violet Beauregarde in the 1971 film Willy Wonka & the Chocolate Factory.

 The other three original members of the Short Circus were singer and guitarist Melanie Henderson; drummer and singer Stephen Gustafson; and singer, tambourinist, and guitarist Douglas Grant.
 For seasons three (1973–1974) and four (1974–1975), Grant and Nickerson were replaced by tap dancer Gregg Burge and Broadway actress Bayn Johnson.

-Except for June Angela, an entirely new Short Circus was cast for the show's fifth and sixth season (1975–1977).
+With the exception of June Angela, who continued, a new Short Circus was cast for the show's fifth and sixth season (1975–1977).
 The new hires were Todd Graff, singer Rodney Lewis, Réjane Magloire, and singer Janina Matthews.

-In the first season (1971–1972), a number of unbilled children were also used on-camera with the show's cast, as on Sesame Street, but this concept was quickly dropped.
+For the first season (1971–1972), a number of uncredited children were also used on-camera with the show's cast, as on Sesame Street, but this concept was dropped.

-Because of the frequent reuse of segments, a practice derived from Sesame Street, actors continued to appear after their departures from the cast.
+As on Sesame Street, the frequent reuse of segments, actors continued to appear on the show after their departures from the cast.